-3) Do the easy or fun things first
+3) De-clutter your shed – the easy or fun things first

 I was brought up with ‘eat your vegetables first, then save the best for last.’
 But doing easy or fun things first encourages you to start a depressing job.
 If there’s anything in the garage, shed, loft or attic that you really like and know you want to keep, bring it out and review it.
 Mr Middlesize inherited a very pretty table from a cousin.
 We assumed we had no space for it.
 But a friend and I dragged it out of the garage and had great fun pushing furniture around.
 We found the perfect spot for it – it’s perfect for small workshops or one-to-one coaching sessions.
 I’m completely thrilled with it and so glad that we were forced to re-consider using it.